v-cakoll/docs.it-it/docs/core/tutorials/with-visual-studio-code.md

     }
     ```

-4. Chiamare la nuova classe dal metodo Main in *Program.cs* aggiungendo il codice seguente:
+4. Chiamare la nuova classe dal metodo principale in Program.cs aggiungendo il codice seguente:Call your new class from your main method in *Program.cs* by adding the code below:

     ```csharp
     using System;